- Agronomic: corn, soybeans

 - Natural Resources/Environment: wetlands

-Decreased water quality due primarily to nitrate loadings from agricultural drainage has plagued the US Midwest for the past several decades.
+Decreased water quality due primarily to nitrate loadings in agricultural drainage has plagued the US Midwest for the past several decades.
 There are a variety of on-farm nitrate reduction technologies that can be employed to reduce this problem, but implementation may be limited by education of the available options.
-The outcomes of this work were (1) to provide producers increased understanding of nitrate reduction technologies and (2) to provide researchers increased knowledge of levels of acceptance of various nitrate reduction approaches so as to better focus educational approaches.
-The foundation of this work was a comparison of economic cost efficiencies and ecosystem services provided by seven nitrate reduction methods (wetlands, controlled drainage, cover crops, crop rotation, fertilizer rate reduction, fertilizer timing modification, and denitrification bioreactors).
-These comparisons were used to develop and inform an educational program with an associated survey evaluation and a supplementary farmer discussion group.
-The educational program providing financial cost/benefit and ecosystem service information of the seven approaches was given at five Iowa Learning Farm Field Days during summer 2011.
-Following the events, the producers in attendance had the opportunity to answer mailed survey questions about their background, their understanding of the technologies and their interest in implementing one or a combination.
-The survey was also mailed to participants of four field events where the education program was not presented in order to obtain control data providing a baseline on producer acceptance of these technologies.
-To further study the perceived adoption potential of these practices in the context of ecosystem service provisioning, a small discussion group was held with farmers.
+The outcomes of this work are (1) providing producers increased understanding of nitrate reduction technologies and (2) providing researchers increased knowledge of levels of acceptance of various nitrate reduction approaches so as to better focus educational approaches.
+This work will comprise a comparison of economic and ecosystem services provided by six nitrate reduction methods (wetlands, controlled drainage, cover crops, crop rotation, nutrient management, and denitrification bioreactors) followed by development of an educational program which will include a survey evaluation of the producer acceptance of these nitrate reduction methods.
+The educational program providing financial cost/benefit and ecosystem service information of the approaches will be given at five Iowa Learning Farm Field Days and drainage events/workshops in summer 2011.
+Following the events, the producers in attendance will have the opportunity to answer mailed survey questions about their background, their understanding of the technologies and their interest in implementing one or a combination.
+The survey will also be mailed to participants of five Field Day events where the education program has not been presented in order to obtain control data providing a baseline on producer acceptance of these technologies.
+The outcomes are expected to increase knowledge of nitrate reduction options among farmers.

-The goal of this work was to provide producers increased understanding of nitrate reduction technologies and to provide researchers enhanced knowledge of producer acceptance of various nitrate reduction approaches so as to better focus research and education.
-As of submission of this Final Report, all major Performance Target tasks, barring submission/acceptance of results for peer-reviewed publication, had been performed.
-This project’s Performance Targets included:
+The goal of this work is to provide producers increased understanding of nitrate reduction technologies and to provide researchers enhanced knowledge of producer acceptance of various nitrate reduction approaches so as to better focus research and education.